-Lower back pain is a common condition affecting about 80% of the U.S. population at some point in their lifetime, according to a 2007 study.
-Most episodes of lower back pain are caused by a muscle strain or spasm, which can come from injury, poor posture or even poor shoe support.
+Lower back pain is a common condition affecting about 80% of the U.S. population at some point in their lifetime.
+Most episodes of lower back pain are caused by muscle strain or spasm, which can come from injury, poor posture, or even poor shoe support.

-The good news is that a study by The North Carolina Back Pain Project found that 95% of people recover completely with time and exercise in just a few months.
+The good news is that, during a study by The North Carolina Back Pain Project, 95% of people recovered completely from their back pain in just a few months with time and exercise.
 However, if back pain lasts longer or is associated with leg pain, numbness or weakness, it may due to a spine fracture, disc hernia, arthritic changes or scoliosis.
 At this point, you may benefit from seeing a physician.

 Maintaining a healthy spine with routine exercise and good posture are two of the best ways to prevent the onset of lower back pain.
 Factors that increase your risk of back pain include obesity, smoking, strenuous activity and overly sedentary work.

 Depression is also significantly associated with longstanding back pain, as it is four times more common in patients with chronic back pain than in those without it, according to a study by Sullivan et al. Thus, mental health services are commonly utilized in the comprehensive treatment approach to back pain.

 It can take a team of specialists including neurosurgery, orthopedics, pain management, rehabilitation specialists and psychiatry to help patients with persistent spine-related pain achieve maximum relief.

 The Latest Technology & Award-Winning Quality Care.
 Learn how we’re leading the way in back and spine care.